A very late wedding video booking at Ripley Castle

 I personally get quite upset with Wedding Videos that are all set to music.
 Whilst it can be a specific requirement made by the Couple (I have had such a request), but the result to my mind is somewhat akin to watching a silent movie of the 1920’s, when syncing audio and film was not yet possible.
 It often looks like a moving slideshow, with little to no emotion, pace or story.

 The other bug bear I have is slow motion.
-Movies on TV or in Film are never in slow motion – all the way through!
-It should be used to create a certain emotion at selected parts of the video.
+Movies on TV or in Film are never in slow motion all the way through!
+It should be used with REASON and at selected parts of the film only.

 But enough about my personal gripes :)